ThogaruSathvik/DACSS_601_blogsite/README.md

     ![](Images/Screenshot%20(73)-03.png)

 8. Now you can start creating your own blogposts.
-While naming the blogpost name the post as "Yourname_week"
+While creating the new post use the naming convention as follows " YourFullName_week#_Blogpost"
+    Ex: "SathvikThogaru_week1_Blogpost", "John_week1_Blogpost"

     ![](Images/Screenshot%20(74)-01.png)